Undergraduate Course: Literatures and Cultures of the Spanish-Speaking World 2 (ELCH08018)

 |Summary||This course explores key topics in literature and film and extends the knowledge of Spanish and Spanish American culture gained in Spanish 1A and 1B.

 Students will study a diverse range of literary texts and films from Spain and Spanish America.
 The corpus, selected to enhance students' understanding of different genres and artistic currents, addresses the important role of culture in reflecting, shaping and contesting reality from the sixteenth century to the present day.
-A one-hour prerecorded weekly lecture will be followed by a seminar.
+A one-hour weekly lecture will be followed by a one-hour seminar.
 Seminar activities will include group discussion, debate, and close analysis.
-Each student will also deliver one presentation to their seminar group during the year, write a commentary and an essay, and undertake a final course commentary.
+Each student will also deliver one presentation to their seminar group during the year, write a commentary and an essay, and undertake a final written exam.

 Information for Visiting Students